PRIYANKAKUTIYARE/PRIYANKAKUTIYARE/README.md

-- 👋 Hi, I’m @PRIYANKAKUTIYARE
+- 👋 Hi, I’m Priyanka Kutiyare.
+-  Pursuing bachelor degree at National Institute of Technology, Tiruchirappalli (NITT)
-- 👀 I’m interested in graphic designing
+- 👀 I’m interested in Web development and graphic designing
-- 🌱 I’m currently learning web development (javascript)
+- 🌱 I’m currently learning Web development (javascript)
-- 📫 How to reach me kutiyarepriyanka2612@gmail.com
+- 📫 How to reach me priyankakutiyare22@gmail.com

 <!---
 PRIYANKAKUTIYARE/PRIYANKAKUTIYARE is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.